-Target life-history stages for accurate early detection include larvae or postlarvae stages, juveniles, subadults and adults.
-When juveniles or subadults are obtained from ponds suspicious of IHHNV infection, smaller shrimp must be sampled to be subjected to PCR tests.
-Nevertheless, due to vertical transmission of IHHNV, it's also possible to find this virus in eggs.
+Target life-history stages for accurate early detection include early postlarvae stages, juveniles, subadults and adults.
+When juveniles or subadults are obtained from ponds suspicious of IHHNV infection, smaller shrimp must be sampled to be submitted to PCR tests.
+Nevertheless, due to vertical transmission of the IHHNV, it is also possible to find this virus in eggs.
 In grow-out ponds where IHHNV infection is suspected, weight coefficient of variation (CV) must be over 30%.
 This is established by weighing >100 randomly (cast-net) captured shrimp.
-In P. monodon, it is suggested PL8 stage as the more accurate size for early IHHNV detection by PCR.
+In P. monodon, it is suggested postlarvae stage 8 stage as the more accurate size for early IHHNV detection by PCR.

 Target organs for sensitive PCR detection are haemolymph, pleopods and gills.
 Samples of haemolymph, pleopods or gill filaments can be taken non-lethally if a farmer is testing valuable broodstock.
-Whole PL8-15 can also be sampled for testing, or PL heads.
+Whole postlarvae stage 8-15 can also be sampled for testing, or postlarvae heads.

-Sampling and preservation of tissues for PCR tests should be done in labelled vials or tubes that seal and fixative should be 70-95% laboratory grade ethanol; freezing samples will also preserve virus DNA.
-Tissue size can be 2-5 mm in size (50 mg approx.).
-Sample equipment must be sterilied between sample tubes.
+Sampling and preservation of tissues for PCR tests should be done in labelled vials or tubes that seal and fixative should be 70% laboratory grade ethanol.
+Tissue size can be 2-5 mm2 in size.
+Sample equipment must be sterilised between sample tubes.